 Families as Partners

 Creating a positive school climate requires involving families and creating a welcoming atmosphere to ensure their participation.
 Today’s families are not necessarily traditional, composed of two parents and siblings.
 They often include stepparents, grandparents, aunts, uncles, stepchildren, and sometimes friends.
 School board policy should allow for non-traditional families and allow the family to designate who is to be considered a “parent” within the student’s family structure and within the boundaries of the law.
-Families should be encouraged to be involved in developing policies and practices to improve conditions for learning .They have a right to be informed and participate in decisions affecting their individual child and to access grievance procedures, which are addressed in Student and Parent Rights section of this document.
+Families should be involved in the analysis of data to inform developing policies and practices to improve conditions for learning .They have a right to be informed and participate in decisions affecting their individual child and to access grievance procedures, which are addressed in Student and Parent Rights section of this document.

 Section 22.1-279.3. of The Code of Virginia sets forth the duty of each parent of a student enrolled in a public school to assist the school in enforcing the standards of student conduct and compulsory school attendance.
 Parents are required to sign and return a statement acknowledging the receipt of the school board’s standards of student conduct, use of directory information, family life education participation, and acceptable technology use.
 Parents are also required to notify the school upon registration of a student, information concerning criminal convictions or delinquency adjudications for any offense listed in subsection G of § 16.1-260.